Protected areas of the Czech Republic: National park

 National park (národní park, abbreviated as NP) are defined as a large areas with a typical relief and geological structure and a predominant occurrence of natural or man-made ecosystems, unique and significant on a national or international scale in terms of ecology, science, education or awareness.
 They are established by the Czech Government.
-As of 2021 there are 4 national parks in the Czech Republic:
+As of 2025, there are four national parks in the Czech Republic, with a total area of 1190.2 km2, which is 1.50% of the Czech Republic's area.

 Protected landscape area

 Protected landscape area (abbreviated PLA; chráněná krajinná oblast, abbreviated CHKO) is a large area of harmonic landscape with a typical relief, with a considerable share of natural forest and permanent grassy ecosystems, there can also be preserved human settlement monuments.
 They are established by the Czech Government.
-As of 2021 there were 26 protected landscape areas in the Czech Republic:
+As of 2025, there are 27 protected landscape areas in the Czech Republic, with a total area of 11507.2 km2, which is 14.59% of the Czech Republic's area.

 National nature reserve

 National nature reserve (národní přírodní rezervace, abbreviated NPR) is a smaller area of exceptional nature value, where a typical relief of typical geological composition is combined with ecosystems important on an international or national level.
 They are established by the Czech Ministry of Environment.
+As of 2025, there are 109 national nature reserves in the Czech Republic, with a total area of 308.3 km2, which is 0.39% of the Czech Republic's area.

 Nature reserve

 Nature reserve (přírodní rezervace, abbreviated PR) is a smaller area with concentrated nature features and ecosystems typical for a given geographical region.
 They are established by the appropriate Regional Government (krajský úřad) or Management of a National Park or Landscape Protected Area.
+As of 2025, there are 825 nature reserves in the Czech Republic, with a total area of 443.9 km2, which is 0.56% of the Czech Republic's area.

 National nature monument

-National Nature monument (národní přírodní památka, abbreviated as NPP) is a nature formation of a smaller area, usually geological or geomorphological formation, mineral or fossil collection locality or a habitat of endangered plants or animals in parts of ecosystems with a local environmental, scientific or esthetic importance.
+National nature monument (národní přírodní památka, abbreviated as NPP) is a nature formation of a smaller area, usually geological or geomorphological formation, mineral or fossil collection locality or a habitat of endangered plants or animals in parts of ecosystems with a local environmental, scientific or esthetic importance.
 They are established by the Czech Ministry of Environment.
+As of 2025, there are 126 national nature monuments in the Czech Republic, with a total area of 114.1 km2, which is 0.14% of the Czech Republic's area.